walt-id/waltid-oceandao-docs/README.md

 > Key "efc581186a0945d8af75cdb8e1b16033" generated.

 ### 2. DID EBSI creation
-We contine to create a did:ebsi usingthe key which we've just generated.
+We contine to create a did:ebsi using the key which we've just generated.

     ssikit did create -m ebsi -k efc581186a0945d8af75cdb8e1b16033
     # obviously we'll use the key here that we've just generated